Wang Qingxian: Political career

 Wang entered politics in September 2004 in north China's Shanxi province.
-He successively served as deputy secretary general of Shanxi government, director of the Research Office of Shanxi government, executive deputy head of the Propaganda Department of the CPC Shanxi Provincial Committee, and party branch secretary of the General Office of Shanxi government.
+He successively served as deputy secretary general of Shanxi government, director of the Research Office of Shanxi government, executive deputy head of the Publicity Department of the CPC Shanxi Provincial Committee, and party branch secretary of the General Office of Shanxi government.
 In January 2011, he was named acting mayor of Jincheng, replacing Xue Rongzhe.
 He was installed as mayor in April of the same year.
 In February 2013, he was named acting mayor of Yuncheng, concurrently holding the Deputy Party Secretary position.
 In May 2016, he was appointed Party Secretary of Lüliang, but having held the position for only six months.
-In November 2016, he was transferred to Taiyuan, capital of Shanxi, where he was appointed deputy head of the Propaganda Department of the CPC Shanxi Provincial Committee.
+In November 2016, he was transferred to Taiyuan, capital of Shanxi, where he was appointed deputy head of the Publicity Department of the CPC Shanxi Provincial Committee.
 He was admitted to member of the standing committee of the CPC Shanxi Provincial Committee, the province's top authority.

 In November 2017, he was assigned to the similar position in the neighboring Shandong province.
 He briefly served as secretary general of the CPC Shandong Provincial Committee.
 In January 2019, he was transferred to the coastal city Qingdao and appointed Party Secretary.

 In January 2021, he was appointed Deputy Party Secretary of Anhui and party branch secretary of the provincial government.
 On February 1, he was elected governor on the 4th session of the 13th Anhui People's Congress.
 His predecessor Li Guoying was transferred to Beijing, capital of China, and appointed minister of Water Resources.